Arvind Swamy: 1997–2000: Career challenges and sabbatical

-He starred in Rajiv Menon's Minsaara Kanavu alongside Kajol and Prabhu Deva, which won four National Film Awards besides high box office reviews.
+He starred in Rajiv Menon's Minsaara Kanavu alongside Prabhu Deva and Kajol, which won four National Film Awards besides high box office reviews.
 During the making of the film, Arvind Swami was critical of Menon changing the script to prioritise Prabhu Deva's role.
 The film eventually performed well at the box office after a slow start, with Arvind Swami eventually stating he was happy to be a part of the film.
-His next film, Pudhayal (1997), again saw him portray a role with a cast headlined by another actor, Mammootty.
+His next film, Pudhayal (1997), again saw him portray a role with a cast headlined by another actor, Mammootty (with whom he acted in his debut film Thalapathi).
 In the film, Arvind wore uncharacteristically loud clothes and portrayed a comedy-oriented role for the first time in his career.
 Working on the two films meant that he missed out on the opportunity of acting in Mani Ratnam's Iruvar (1997).
 He appeared in his first Hindi film through Priyadarshan's Saat Rang Ke Sapne (1998) produced by Amitabh Bachchan.
 Co-starring Juhi Chawla, Arvind portrayed the role of a village do-gooder.

 His final two releases before his sabbatical, En Swasa Kaatre (1999) and Raja Ko Rani Se Pyar Ho Gaya (2000) took several years to complete, with long delays during the production phase.

 Swamy eventually stopped acting in films post-2000, after playing a guest role in Mani Ratnam's Alai Payuthey, and opted to concentrate on his business interests.
 As the director of V D Swamy and Company, he continued to engage in international trade and construction businesses.
 In 2000, he became the president of InterPro Global, and the chairman and managing director of Prolease India, engaged in transaction processing.
 He was in charge of operations and technology for the delivery of many processes across different verticals globally.
 He then founded Talent Maximus in 2005, a company engaged in payroll processing and temporary staffing in India.
 In 2005, he had an accident and injured his spine.
 He experienced partial paralysis of his leg and suffered in pain for many years.
 The treatment took another 4–5 years.